 Spring arrives on March 20 at 4:26pm (CDT).
 You can see the last sunset of winter Sunday evening around 7:10 pm.
 The first sunrise of spring is Tuesday morning around 7:00 am.
 Hope you enjoy the quickening!

 John Heasley is an astronomy educator and stargazer who enjoys connecting people with the cosmos.
-He volunteers with NASA/JPL as a Solar System Ambassador.
+He volunteers with NASA/JPL as a Solar System Ambassador , with the International Dark-Sky Association as an Advocate, and the International Astronomical Union as a Dark Sky Ambassador.
 For more information about stargazing in southwest WI, like Driftless Stargazing LLC on Facebook and find out whenever there’s something awesome happening in the skies.
-Driftless Dark Skies appears monthly in the Voice of the River Valley.

 November is a great month to watch stars twinkling in the autumn sky.
 And there are three that especially attract our attention.

 The Perseid Meteor Shower is one of my favorite skywatching events of the year.
 And the timing